How Long Do You Have to Go to the Doctor After a Slip and Fall?

 You may have grounds to pursue legal action if you fall because of someone’s negligence.
 The State of Florida gives slip-and-fall victims four years to file a lawsuit before the statute of limitations expires.
 The sooner you seek medical treatment, the sooner you’ll know if you have a potential legal claim.

-What to Do After a Fall
+What To Do After a Fall

-You may not realize your fall caused an injury, or you may need help understanding the severity of your injury.
+You may not be sure what to do after a slip-and-fall injury, or you may need help understanding the severity of the wound.
 Some symptoms to look for after a fall could indicate you need to see a doctor.
 Your symptoms can vary based on the nature of the injuries you sustained.
-Some common symptoms to look for include the following:

 Swelling